What is phishing ?

 Image insertion and distortion

 • Slight changes or distortions to images will change their crypotographic hash or “fingerprint.”
-This can cause a blacklisted phishing email appear like a new, safe email to a filter.
+This can cause a blacklisted phishing email to appear like a new, safe email to a filter.

 • QR codes are often inserted in place of phishing URLs to evade filters that cannot extract QR codes.
-Typically used in sextortion scams, QR codes direct victims to Bitcoin sites where they can make the extortion payment.

 • Text-based images, such as screenshots of emails, are inserted into the email body in place of text.
 This avoids content scanning by the email filter, which may deem the email safe if there is no content to scan.